forbes-group/mmfutils/Notes.md

 # [Conda][] Dependencies

-The development environment will generally be created with [Anaconda Project][] as specified in the [`anaconda-project.yaml`][] file.
-A couple of notes about this:
+The development environment will generally be created with [micromamba][] as specified in the `environment.yaml` file.

-* If you change the default field `packages:` to `dependencies:`, then you can just use `conda env create -f anaconda-project.yaml`, which can be useful on CI.
-We do this.
-*

-# Simplified Approach (July 2023)

 My current simplified approach is as follows:

 1. Optionally use an `environment.yaml` file managed with [micromamba][] to setup the base environment.